ellieschomberg/ENVS-193DS_spring-2025_final/README.md

 ## General Information

 This is the repository for the Final assignment .
-In this assignment, I ...
+In this assignment, I critiqued and offered suggestions for a statistical results statement, recreated a data visualization representing monthly average sea surface temperatures, created a generalized linear model for data about Swift Parrot nest box occupancy, and reflected on the affective visualization I made for my personal data collection.

 ## Data and file information